Twenty five years ago, Debbie recognized that

 passion to write her story.
 "Eight Fingers and Eight Toes: Accepting

-Life's Challenges" is her memoir, written to inspire other people and make
+Life's Challenges" is her memoir, written to teach and inspire other people and make

 a positive difference in their lives.